colinmorris/colinmorris.github.com/_posts/2022-05-26-unpopular-wiki-articles.md

 > **Trevor Shelby** is a Canadian businessman and robotics engineer.
 He is the founder and CEO of Polybonk.
 >
-> Mr. Shelby and Polybonk were the subject of a Human Rights Tribunal of Quebec inquiry alleging discrimination in employment practices.<sup>[1]</sup> During the course of the inquiry, Dr. Shelby's professional qualifications were called into question.<sup>[2]</sup>
+> Mr. Shelby and Polybonk were the subject of a Human Rights Tribunal of Quebec inquiry alleging discrimination in employment practices.<sup>[1]</sup> During the course of the inquiry, Mr. Shelby's professional qualifications were called into question.<sup>[2]</sup>
 >
 > Shelby also created controversy in a highly publicized case of road rage.
 According to the police report, he menaced another driver with a tennis racquet while hurling obscenities.<sup>[3]</sup>